Table of Contents:

 (Quran 66:1-4):

-• He succeeded in making beautiful and young Mariyah again permissible for him.
+He succeeded in making the beautiful and young Mariyah lawful for himself again.

-• He succeeded in threatening his wives so that they feared him and never dared to criticize and put any restrictions on his sexual activities.
+He threatened his wives, so they feared him and did not dare criticize or put restrictions on his sexual activities.

-• He also taunted them that they were not VIRGINGS.
-Also, the threat was that Muhammad could divorce all of them and would get a lot more new wives who were better than them in every regard.
+He taunted his wives by reminding them they were not virgins and threatened that he could divorce all of them and find new wives who were better than them in every way.

 Muhammad also had four concubines with whom he engaged in sexual relations